 Typically an artist has no choice but to surrender appraisal of his or her work to the tyranny of the critical-artistic industry.
-However, in some cases an artist’s very reputation is hijacked by forces hostile for a variety of reasons and exploited for political capital.
+However, in some cases both an artist’s work and his reputation are hijacked for a variety of reasons by hostile forces, and exploited for political capital and even financial gain.

-This happened to the Norwegian painter Edvard Munch, who, after sometimes virulently ambivalent critical reception, was ultimately recognized as an artist of the first importance, particularly in the Nordic world.
+This was the fate of the Norwegian painter Edvard Munch, who, after experiencing sometimes virulently ambivalent critical reception, was ultimately recognized as an artist of the first importance, particularly in the Nordic world.
 In 1915-16, during WWI, Munch returned to Norway after his peripatetic life.
-There, his style and subject matter took a new direction and he devoted considerable time to shaping the critical opinion surrounding it even as he progressively withdrew into the relative isolation of life on his private estate outside of Oslo.
+There, his style and subject matter took a new direction and he devoted considerable effort to constructing its reception even as he progressively withdrew into the relative isolation of life on his private estate outside of Oslo.

 But during WWII, after Germany invaded neutral Norway in April 1940, the trouble began.
 Profoundly anti-Nazi, the artist was stunned and infuriated by their coöpting of his reputation; despite his “modern style” and his abhorrence of their occupation of his country, the Nazis declared Munch a German “cultural hero” and claimed him as one of their own.

 This talk will examine aspects of how Munch, in the latter part of his career, navigated between his personal artistic goals and the imperatives imposed on them from without.

 Dr. Elizabeth Prelinger is Keyser Family Professor of Art History at Georgetown University in Washington, D.C., where she has taught for 32 years.